GL Communications Inc.

 Using reassembly option user can specify VPI /VCI value to reassemble as per the Segmentation and Reassembly rules defined by the specified AAL type.
 It multiplexes ATM cells as per the user specified VPI/VCI/AAL type into CPS or SAR frames.
 ATM cells not satisfying the user specification will be reassembled as per the default specification.

-Call Trace & Statistics View
+Call Detail Record & Statistics View

 Enhanced Trace Saving Options